RealtyBizNews - Real Estate Marketing and Beyond

 7. Lifetime Cap- The maximum adjustment that can be made over the life of the loan.
 The lifetime cap is often around 6%

-So lets just look at it quick.
-Worse case 5/1 ARM might be around 3.75% and would carry a lifetime cap of 9.75%.
-It could adjust up to 8.75% on the 6th year.
-If you haven't capped out it could adjust up to 2% a year.
+So let's look at it quickly.
+Worse case 5/1 ARM might be around 3.75% and carry a lifetime cap of 9.75%.
+It could adjust up to 8.75% in the 6th year.
+It could adjust up to 2% yearly if you can't be capped out.

 Should I Use An Adjustable Rate Mortgage?

-Whether you should use an adjustable rate mortgage or not is a very personal decision.
-You should take into account your tolerance for risk as well as can you afford the mortgage if the worse case scenario should happen.
+Whether you should use an adjustable-rate mortgage is a personal decision.
+You should consider your risk tolerance and you can afford the mortgage if the worst-case scenario should happen.
+Consider a 7/1 ARM is a good balance of saving money every month and risk tolerance.

 An adjustable rate mortgage can be a good mortgage for:

-• A borrower knowing they are buying for the short term.
-Many relocation buyers are on assignment for 3-7 years and know they want to move back to where they are coming from.
+• A borrower knows they are buying for the short term.
+Many relocation buyers are on assignment for 3-7 years and know they want to return to where they are coming from.

 • A high net worth individual who knows they can earn more interest with their money than what they are paying in interest on a mortgage.

-• Someone who knows there financial future is going to change for the better in the near future.
+• Someone who knows their financial future is going to change for the better shortly.
 A doctor finishing up residency would be a great example.

 An adjustable rate mortgage could be a bad mortgage for: